 Coo-ee heritage centre + Visitors Information

-The centre takes it name from the famous Coo-ee march which originated from Gilgandra, comprising of 35 men that set of on a lengthy journey to Sydney NSW to join the war in 1915.
+The centre takes its name from the famous Coo-ee march which originated from Gilgandra, comprising of 35 men that set off on a long journey to Sydney NSW to join the war in 1915.

 The men continued to Coo-ee throughout their whole journey in hope of attracting more recruits to help in the war effort for WW1, 4 weeks later in Sydney 263 men arrived to enlist in the war.

 The Amazing Story of the Coo-ee march is displayed at the Information centre and only costs a gold coin donation.

 Also located within the centre is the architecturally designed Gilgandra Art Gallery, with rammed earth walls and views towards the Castlereagh River.
 The exhibitions rotate every 6 weeks including local, state and travelling artist.